AarthiHonguthi/DSA_0toHero/README.md

-#DSA_0toHero 🚀
+DSA_0toHero 🚀

-This repository shares my DSA (Data Structures and Algorithms) journey, showing how I solve problems daily and improve step by step.
+Welcome to my DSA (Data Structures and Algorithms) journey!
+This repository documents how I am solving problems daily and improving step by step.

-#Why This Journey?
+Why This Journey?
-Starting DSA felt like a big challenge, especially with the fear of not being able to solve problems.
-The mistake I made earlier was jumping into problems without building strong fundamentals.
-Here's how I fixed it:
+Starting DSA felt overwhelming, and I struggled with the fear of not being able to solve problems.
+I realized that my biggest mistake was diving into problems without building a strong foundation.
+Here's how I overcame this:

-#Strengthening Fundamentals:
+Strengthening Fundamentals:

-Learning and practicing a programming language (for me, it’s C++ 💪).
+Focused on mastering a programming language first (for me, it’s C++ 💪).
-Structured Practice:
+Structured Learning:

-Following Striver’s DSA Sheet, a roadmap that balances learning and problem-solving.
+Followed Striver’s DSA Sheet, a well-organized guide for learning and practicing DSA systematically.
-What to Expect Here?
-Daily Problem-Solving: Challenges I solve, with code and explanations.
+What’s Inside?
+This repository contains:

+🌟 Daily Problem-Solving Logs: Solutions and explanations for the problems I solve every day.

-Fundamental Concepts: Notes and examples for a strong base.
+📚 Fundamental Concepts: Notes and examples that helped me build a strong base in DSA.

+🎯 My growth from being a DSA beginner to becoming a confident problem solver.

+Goals of This Repository

-My progress from DSA beginner to confident problem solver! 🎯 I hope this repository helps others who are starting or revisiting their DSA journey.
-Let’s conquer DSA together! 🚀
+Inspire others who are starting their DSA journey.
+Share useful resources and approaches for solving problems.
+Track my own progress from zero to hero in DSA!

+How to Use This Repository?

+Browse through the folders for problem solutions and explanations.
+Refer to the Fundamentals section if you're new to DSA.
+Follow along or use this as inspiration to build your own DSA journey.
+Let’s Conquer DSA Together! 🚀